penguinLiang/ZeldaTeamMirror/readme.md

 Old Man (16 X 64), individual frame: 16 X 16
 Particles (64 X 120), individual frame: 16 X 16
 Tiles (32 X 80), individual frame: 16 X 16

+## Enemies
+All enemies were implemented as closely to the source as possibly.
+In regard to current design, each monster has it's own class which has it's own "agent" class.
+The agent class is roughly an expanded state machine geared towards AI / logic, and a few of the monsters share very similar and redundant agent code (e.g. KeeseAgent.cs and GelAgent.cs).
+This is purposeful and temporary as going forward there will be logic / AI implemented within the agent which will be specific to each monster and uses the current quasi skeleton code.
+It would be a waste to make a BasicAgent.cs only to delete it for the next sprint albeit there will be redundant code temporarily.
+This was approved by the grader.

+The following are all the monsters currently implemented with their behavior explained.
+__Stalfos__: The skeleton.
+Has a damaged sprite.
+Constant animation.
+__Keese__: The bat.
+Dies instantly, no damaged sprite.
+Constant animation.
+__WallMaster__: The hand.
+Has a damaged sprite.
+Constant animation.
+__Goriya__: The goblin.
+Has four different sprites for each direction and constant animation.
+Has a damaged sprite.
+__Trap__: The blue cross.
+Has no health and can't be damaged, still sprite.
+__Aquamentus__: The dragon.
+Faces only one direction in the game.
+__Gel__: The gel drop.
+Dies instantly, no damaged sprite.
+Constant animation.
+__Old_Man__: The old man.
+No animation, but a damaged sprite.
+Won't die from damage.

+###Known issues:
+__1__: The Goriya sprite will sometimes freeze when moving two perpendicular directions (e.g. left ^ up) at the same time over a long distance.
+This will not be an issue going forward as Goriya cannot move diagonally in the game and will not be changing sprites that fast with the AI implemented.
+This is simply an issue with the Goriya being keyboard controlled.
+__2__: The Damage command can be a bit touchy.
+Try not to hold the key if you are trying to observe the hurt animation.

 ## Sprite Resources